 - 32. "Proficiency-based graduation requirements" refer to the locally determined requirements all students must demonstrate significant evidence of learning to graduate. - 33.
 "Race" means any invented or socially constructed concept that is used to categorize groups and cultures on the basis of physical differences transmitted through descent, like skin color. - 34.
 "Racial discrimination" means any distinction, exclusion, restriction, or preference based on race, ethnicity, skin color, descent, or national origin, and which has the purpose or effect of denying or obstructing the recognition, benefit or exercise of fundamental rights and freedoms in the political, economic, social, cultural or any other field of public life. - 35.
 "Racism" means the theory, belief, or act of making value judgements that are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or eliminate others presumed to be inferior.
 Racism is practiced by individuals and groups, and it is expressed systematically through the structures, laws, regulations, practices and policies of public and private institutions, employers, and organizations. - 36.
 "Restorative Practices" refer to whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
 It encourages members of the school community to be constantly present, attending to needs as they arise.
 It exercises their ability to be dynamic rather than static in their responses.
 Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerability.
 Restorative processes and programs shall not remove from a SU/SD or lessen to any degree its mandatory responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Vermont Agency of Education's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX. - 37.
 "School" means an organizational structure designed to facilitate student learning.
-This could include an individual school or a combination of public schools buildings with one administration, either of which inclusive of outdoor recreation areas, paths, and facilities, and could include learning opportunities both within and outside of school buildings and school day.
+This could include an individual school or a combination of public schools buildings with one administration, <a href="mailto:either of which inclusive of outdoor recreation areas, paths, and facilities, and could include learning opportunities both within and outside of school buildings and school day.
 It also includes career technical centers, as specified in 16 V.S.A.
+Chapter 37, and buildings with one administration, either of which includes career technical centers, as specified in 16 V.S.A.
+Chapter 37, and buildings with one administration areas, paths, and facilities, and could include school buildings and school day.
+It also includes career technical centers, as specified in 16 V.S.A.
 Chapter 37, and virtual learning experiences and opportunities that are offered by the school and/or SU/SD.
-Where the context suggests that a "school" take some action, the action shall be taken by the superintendent or such school officials as are designated by the superintendent, unless otherwise specified herein or elsewhere in law or regulation.
+Where the context suggests that a "school" take some action, the action shall be taken by the superintendent, unless otherwise specified herein or elsewhere in law or regulation.
 School includes a technical center. - 38.
 "Secretary" means the Secretary of Education or his or her their designee.